enasequence/read_docs/retrieval/rulespace.rst

 How Do I Create an Elixir Account ?
 -----------------------------------
 Create an ELIXIR ID that you can use to access services across ELIXIR.
-You don't need to fill in any long forms to register because you register with an account you already use, like your university, ORCID or Google account.
+You can register with an account you already use, like your institution account, ORCID or Google account.

 Steps to register with Elixir